 Text and images have long been the main resources for Web content.
-Yet, as new formats emerge, rich multimedia presentations are making their entrance into the Web world and are being increasingly used for newscasts, educational material, entertainment etc. At the same time, the 3rd Generation Partnership Project 2 seek to provide uniform delivery of rich multimedia over newly evolved, broadband mobile networks (3rd generation networks) to the latest enabled cell phones.
+Yet, as new formats emerge, rich multimedia presentations are making their entrance into the Web world and are being increasingly used for newscasts, educational material, entertainment etc. At the same time, the 3rd Generation Partnership Project and the 3rd Generation Partnership Project 2 seek to provide uniform delivery of rich multimedia over newly evolved, broadband mobile networks (3rd generation networks) to the latest enabled cell phones.